 And, approximately $8.3 million is spent each year in medical costs to treat children ages 19 and under in health care ERs from TV tip-over injuries.

 TV Design: If you are planning on purchasing a new TV and plan to place it atop a TV stand, please take note of the type of feet or stand the set is supported by.

-Be sure the TV cabinet you will be placing your set on is large enough to support its feet or pedestal.
+Also, be sure the TV cabinet you will be placing your set on is large enough to support its feet or pedestal.

 Securing your TV and Furniture – Your Options:

 - The best option is to mount your flat-screen HDTV to the wall.
-This will eliminate your TV from falling off a stand.

 - Secure your TV with TV straps that connect to the back of the set and to a secure spot on the wall behind the set, or to the TV cabinet (stand).
 An even more secure option is to use a stabilizing solid bar.
 (See photo at right – above for mobile devices).
 This not only keeps your TV from tipping forward, but also from tipping backward.
 Follow all manufacturer’s instructions if using these options.
 If you have an old-style tube (CRT) TV, place it on a “low” stable piece of furniture.